 (A) EDITORIAL OBJECTIVES

-1. It is the Kaliti Post objective to make balance, credibility and presentation with leading media platforms in Ethiopia media environment.
+- It is the Kaliti Press’s objective to make balance, credibility and presentation with leading media platforms in Ethiopia media environment.
 In this regard, it will provide the expertise necessary for a general and marked uplift in professional skills and standards.

-2. Our media platforms will avoid such "non-news" content as empty statements of a general nature, occasions or releases where publicity for individuals, groups or organisations is the sole dominant objective.
+- Our media platforms will avoid such “non-news” content as empty statements of a general nature, occasions or releases where publicity for individuals, groups or organizations is the sole dominant objective.

-4. News stories which come from sources outside Kaliti Post will not be accepted at their face value.
+- News stories which come from sources outside Kaliti Press will not be accepted at their face value.
 Background information, names, ages, titles, contrary points of view (if appropriate) will be thoroughly ascertained before a story is submitted for publication.
-Where further depth is required – either explanation or history – this will always be provided so that news coverage is never untruthful, wilfully misleading, superficial, unbalanced or incomplete.
+Where further depth is required – either explanation or history – this will always be provided so that news coverage is never untruthful, willfully misleading, superficial, unbalanced or incomplete.
 In this regard, the library and the Internet facilities will be used extensively and intelligently.

-14. Kaliti Post will practise issue-based as opposed to excessive or continuous personality-based journalism that tends to create an impression that the issues are driven by personal agenda and vendetta and in the process eschews journalism that is based on unattributable and unsubstantiated rumour and gossip in relation to public figures.
+- Kaliti Press will practice issue-based as opposed to excessive or continuous personality-based journalism that tends to create an impression that the issues are driven by personal agenda and vendetta and in the process eschews journalism that is based on un attributable and unsubstantiated rumor and gossip in relation to public figures.